 - In API Management, you can configure APIs to represent different versions.
 For example, you might have two different APIs, MyAPIv1 and MyAPIv2.
 A developer can choose the version that the developer wants to use.

 - You also can configure your API with a service URL that doesn't include a version segment, for example, https://my.api.
 Then, configure a version segment on each operation's Rewrite URL template.
-For example, you can have an operation with a URL template called /resource and a Rewrite URL template called /v1/Resource.
-You can change the version segment value separately for each operation.

 - If you'd like to keep a "default" version segment in the API's service URL, on selected operations, set a policy that uses the Set backend service policy to change the back-end request path.